 The Huawei P series is arguably the most famous line of smartphones among photographers.
-Since the first version, smartphones have surprised with their abilities in the direction of photography.
-With each new model – P20, P30, and today P40, the company has brought something new, a technology that has not previously been used by competitors.
-The P20 impressed everyone with its night mode, the P30 with its periscope tele-module, as well as its price on the market.
-How will the new generation of the P line surprise us?
-Let’s take a look at the latest Huawei P40 Pro review together.
+Since the first version, smartphones have been surprised with their abilities in the direction of photography.
+With each new model – P20, P30, and today P40, the company has brought something new, a technology that competitors have not previously used.

 Built-in 4200mAh battery supports wireless charging and high-speed wired charging.
 For a day, one charge is definitely enough – in a work scenario when the smartphone is put on charge at night, even with a high load, for example, periodic distribution of the Internet, I did not manage to land the entire charge.

 Smartphone manufacturers have somehow stopped chasing the minimum thickness of smartphones.
-This has led to the fact that most of the new models are even thicker than the previous ones, which accordingly increases the overall weight of the device.
+It has led to the fact that most of the new models are even thicker than the previous ones, which accordingly increases the device’s overall weight.
 Dimensions Huawei P40 Pro 72.6 × 158.2 × 8.95 (width / height / thickness).
 The weight of the smartphone is about 209 grams.
 With its large size, a smartphone is convenient to use, and it wipes a jeans pocket just as well as any other smartphone.

 The impressive display is a 6.58-inch OLED with 1200 x 2640 resolution and HDR10 support.
-The display is very cool, the color is rich, it is a pleasure to work.
+The display is very cool; the color is rich, it is a pleasure to work with.
 The display is slightly bent around the edges, but not as much as the Huawei Mate 30 Pro.
-I am very pleased with the almost complete absence of frames (the earpiece is located under the display).
-The bottom bezel is slightly thicker; however, this is almost invisible.

 But what did not please me was the cutout in the display.
-It is very large because there are two chambers.
-It doesn't look very good, especially when the picture on the smartphone is light.
+It is huge because there are two chambers.
+It doesn't look excellent, especially when the picture on the smartphone is light.
 In my opinion, the use of "bangs" would be much more practical and beautiful.
-This would at least increase the usable space for displaying information and not make the cameras stand out so much against a light background.
+It would increase the usable space for displaying information and not make the cameras stand out so much against a light background.

 The rear-facing camera block is significantly larger, now taking up more than double the footprint of the P30 Pro.
-If the design of the Mate 30 Pro could be called the best on the market, then the P40 Pro is following the general trends.
+If the Mate 30 Pro design could be called the best on the market, then the P40 Pro is following the general trends.

-The rectangular elongated block houses four cameras, three of which are directly responsible for taking photos and one for creating the effect of depth of field, a 3D T of camera or a time-of-flight camera, as Huawei says.
-The camera module is traditionally created in collaboration with Leica.
+The elongated rectangular block houses four cameras, three of which are directly responsible for taking photos and one for creating the effect of depth of field, a 3D T of the camera, or a time-of-flight camera, as Huawei says.
+The camera module is traditionally done in collaboration with Leica.
 By the way, this is not the only collaboration with a company from the world of professional photography.

 The Huawei P30 Pro is compatible with the renowned studio light brand Profoto.
 Previously, this function was only typical for Apple smartphones.
 But on Android smartphones, it appeared for the first time in the Mate 30.
 The Huawei P40 Pro is the second smartphone to sync with the Profoto C1 external flash.

 The Profoto C1 connects to a smartphone via Bluetooth and takes pictures via the standard camera app.
 When a flash is connected, an icon appears at the top with the name Profoto.
-But through the additional Profoto app, you can adjust not only the flash power, but also the color temperature.
+But through the additional Profoto app, you can adjust the flash power and the color temperature.

 The second module is responsible for 5x optical zoom (focal length 125 mm).
 The module has a resolution of 12 megapixels and an aperture of f/3.4.
 And most importantly, this module is also equipped with optical stabilization.
-Compared to the P30 Pro, there is an improvement in the direction of increasing resolution (in the previous model it was only 8 megapixels).
+Compared to the P30 Pro, there is an improvement in increasing resolution (in the previous model, it was only 8 megapixels).

 The third module is an 18 mm ultra-wide-angle camera with a resolution of 40 megapixels and f/1.8 aperture.
-The module is not equipped with optical stabilization, but it is not particularly needed here, since shaking is not so noticeable at a wide angle.
-The P30 Pro also had an ultra-wide-angle module and was wider - 16 mm, and two millimeters of difference for such a wide angle is a significant difference.
+The module is not equipped with optical stabilization, but it is not particularly needed here since shaking is not noticeable at a wide angle.
+The P30 Pro also had an ultra-wide-angle module and was wider - 16 mm, and two millimeters of difference for such a wide-angle is a significant difference.
 However, now this module has twice the resolution and higher aperture.

 Demonstration of the Huawei P40 Pro Focal Length Range

-The wide-angle module is specially sharpened for shooting video - the sensor has a slightly different aspect ratio - 3: 2, which also affects photography, because the other two modules have a 4:3 ratio.
-The exact same module was installed in the Huawei Mate 20 Pro.
+The wide-angle module is specially sharpened for shooting video - the sensor has a slightly different aspect ratio - 3: 2, which also affects photography because the other two modules have a 4:3 balance.
+The same module was installed in the Huawei Mate 20 Pro.

 Huawei P40 Pro can shoot 4K at 60 frames per second.
-Honestly, against the background of competitors, I expected 8K to appear here, but apparently Huawei did not chase the new trend and decided to focus on video quality.
-And the quality here is really cool, especially if you are shooting with a wide-angle video module.
-Of course, while the picture cannot be compared with the same mirrorless cameras, for example, the same mirrorless cameras can learn stabilization.
+Honestly, against the background of competitors, I expected 8K to appear here, but apparently, Huawei did not chase the new trend and decided to focus on video quality.
+And the quality here is superb, especially if you are shooting with a wide-angle video module.
+Of course, while the picture cannot be compared with the same mirrorless cameras.

 The picture is juicy and bright without using any filters.
 Although the cinema module is not equipped with stabilization, electronic stabilization works out very effectively.
 The steps are almost invisible.
 But when shooting with the main module, the colors no longer look so saturated, the picture is no longer so beautiful, but the stabilization works even better.